Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Gaze-based Walking Redirection} Another challenge in VR interaction, especially during mobile activities such as walking and running, is the limited space in the real world.
-Nguyen and Kunz~\cite{blinks_and_redirected_walking_algos_vrst18} proposed a discrete rotation technique to minimize the required area in a real workspace.
-The authors first assessed the threshold for the discrete rotation in virtual scenes and obtained $9.1^{\circ}$ and $2.4^{\circ}$ for closed and open eyes, respectively.
-Then, they applied discrete scene rotation while the agent was walking and reduced the required area by 20\% for these tasks.
-An alternative method to facilitate virtual walking activity in constrained physical space proposed by Sun et al.~\cite{infinite_walking_VR_saccadic_redirection_TOG18}.
-The authors employed a path-planning algorithm that considered positions of pre-existing static and dynamic obstacles, including walls and furniture, as well as multiple VR users within a designated room.
-Furthermore, the algorithm made use of the saccadic suppression periods to facilitate efficient path planning.
-Furthermore, the authors presented a subtle gaze direction (SGD) technique to increase the number of saccades, considerably enhancing the redirection gain.
+\paragraph{Gaze-based Walking Redirection} Another challenge in VR interaction, especially during mobile activities, is the limited space in the real world. \cite{blinks_and_redirected_walking_algos_vrst18} proposed a discrete rotation technique to minimize the required area in a real workspace.
+They first assessed the threshold for the discrete rotation in virtual scenes and obtained $9.1^{\circ}$ and $2.4^{\circ}$ for closed and open eyes, respectively.
+Then, they applied discrete scene rotation while the agent was walking, reducing the required area by 20\%.
+An alternative method to facilitate virtual walking activity in constrained physical spaces employed a path-planning algorithm that considered the positions of pre-existing static and dynamic obstacles, including walls and furniture, as well as multiple VR users within a designated room~\cite{infinite_walking_VR_saccadic_redirection_TOG18}.
+Furthermore, the algorithm utilized saccadic suppression periods to facilitate efficient path planning, and the authors presented a subtle gaze direction technique to increase the number of saccades, thereby considerably enhancing the redirection gain.
 From a user perception perspective, \cite{brument_etal_sui_2021} studied the influence of translational and rotational motion in the context of rotation gains and found, through gaze analyses, that rotation gains can alter user behavior, which may be important when implementing redirection techniques.